 - Bone cysts that can lead to bone fractures

 - Unexplained proteinuria

-- Cardiomyopathy (big heart) when echocardiography shows congestive hypertrophy with thickened heart muscle and Pro-BNP in blood test is increasing without known coronary heart disease
+- Cardiomyopathy (large heart) when echocardiography shows concentric hypertrophy with thickened heart muscle and Pro-BNP in blood test is increasing without known coronary heart disease

 Biopsy (tissue test)